WJOI: History

-AM 1340 became WMKE in 1980, programming its own classic country format, and later aired a gold-based adult contemporary format, before going back to WBCS in 1984, again simulcasting the FM sister station.
+AM 1340 became WMKE in 1980, programming its own classic country format, then switched back to a simulcast of WBCS-FM.
+In 1983 the calls were again changed to WMKE and the station aired a gold-based adult contemporary format, before going back to WBCS a third time in 1984, again simulcasting the FM sister station.
 The station briefly aired an all-talk format in 1985, before going back to simulcasting WBCS-FM.

 When WBCS-FM flipped to AOR as WLZR-FM in 1987, the AM station also became WLZR, simulcasting the album rock format for several years.
 In the early 1990s, WLZR aired its own automated formats, first heavy metal as "The Crusher", then an alternative rock format known as "The Warp" until 1994, when it again reverted to a full-time simulcast of WLZR-FM.

 Eventually, the station began to sell much of its air time to religious and sports broadcasters, and became WJYI (Joy 1340) on May 30, 1997.

 In early 2011, WJYI began simulcasting on the HD Radio digital subchannel of sister station WZBK-FM, replacing the previous automated smooth jazz format which aired on that subchannel in the aftermath of the May 2010 WJZX format switch.
 WJYI later moved its simulcast to WJMR-FM HD2 and then to WHQG-HD2.

 On May 8, 2016, WJYI launched FM translator 98.7 W254CU and rebranded as "Joy 1340 AM/98.7 FM".

-The WJYI call letters and those of co-owned WJOI in Norfolk, Virginia, were swapped on April 29, 2021.
+The station swapped its call letters with co-owned WJOI in Norfolk, Virginia on April 29, 2021 to preserve the WJOI calls after the Norfolk station was taken silent the next day and its license returned for cancellation.